hypo69/hypo/docs/gemini/out/ru/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 * **Example Usage:**
     * The code provides example calls to the imported functions `process_campaign_category`, `process_campaign`, and `process_all_campaigns` with different parameters.
-This demonstrates how to use the functions to perform specific campaign preparations.
+This demonStartes how to use the functions to perform specific campaign preparations.

 * **Possible Errors/Improvements:**